Skip to content

 The Afternoon of Day One – Visit the Cornish Seal Sanctuary

-We are both obsessed with animals and spent a good chunk of our time touring North Wales, heading to spots where there are usual seal sightings.
+We are both obsessed with animals and spent a good chunk of our time touring North Wales, heading to spots where there are seal sightings.

 The Cornish Seal Sanctuary is a sanctuary for injured seal pups and is owned by The SEA LIFE Trust and based on the Helford River next to the village of Gweek.